sim31/frapps/concepts/tripartite-governance-model.md

 * Judicial - process to evaluate and regulate all other processes;

 ## Defining qualities of a legislative process
-How to recognize a legislative sub-process in your decision-making process (you should find at least some of the qualities):
+How to recognize a legislative process within your organization (you should find at least some of the qualities):

 * It is a first step in decision-making pipeline;
 * It deals in concepts highest-level of abstraction;